harisibrahimkv/dj_workshop/transcript.md

 -------------------

 During olden days, there was no structure as such for web applications.
-If you have seen old php sites or even tried to build one in your college curriculum, you know how messed up it becomes with your script in between your HTML and all that.
+If you have seen old PHP sites or even tried to build one in your college curriculum, you know how messed up it becomes with your script in between your HTML and all that.